-All this proves not only intelligent design on the part of these builders, but an acquaintance with nature, and a genius for the expression of nature's truths in the forms and measures of a plain, simple, and enduring structure, which any less attainment than that of our greatest living astronomers and savants could not so much as understand.
+All this proves not only intelligent design on the part of these builders, but an acquaint-ance with nature, and a genius for the expression of nature's truths in the forms and measures of a plain, simple, and enduring structure, which any less attainment than that of our greatest living astronomers and savants could not so much as understand.

-SIZE OF THE GREAT PYRAMID
+SIZE OF THE GREAT PYRAMID.

-The opinion was given by Lepsius, and from him has been largely accepted as a law in Egyptian pyramid building, that each king, when he came to the throne, began to excavate a subterranean chamber with an inclined passage, which chamber was meant for his tomb; the first year he covered it with a few squared blocks of stone, the next added more, and so continued till he died, leaving it to his successor to finish and close the edifice.
-Hence the size of each pyramid would depend upon the accident of the duration of the king's life.
+The opinion was given by Lepsius, and from him has been largely accepted as a law in Egyptian pyramid building, that each king, when he came to the throne, began to excavate a subterranean chamber with an inclined passage, which chamber was meant for his tomb; the first year he covered it with a few squared blocks of stone, the next added more, and so continued till he died, leaving it to his successor to finish and close the edifice. the size of each pyramid would depend upon the accident of the duration of the king's life.
 Perhaps it was so after pyramids came to be a fashion, though some long-lived kings have only small pyramids.
 But it is very certain that the Great Pyramid did not grow in this way.
 Its whole character was calculated and determined beforehand.
 The drafts of its architects still exist, graven in the rocks, as Job wished that his words might be in order to last forever.
 There they are in the immediate vicinity of the great building, the projection of whose shape and features, without and within, they still show to every one who wishes to examine them.
-By them it is proven that the whole structure in its angles and mathematical proportions was contemplated and designed from the start.
-Besides, the subterranean chamber of the
+By them it is proven that the whole structure in its angles and mathematical proportions was contemplated and designed from the start.\ Besides, the subterranean chamber of the Great Pyramid which this "law" would require to be finished first dominant angles of the exterior of the Great Pyramid.

-&lt;sup>11 "These azimuth trenches are a sort of large open ditches spread about here and there on the surface of the hill, before the eastern face of the Great Pyramid, and not very noticeable except for their relative angles in a horizontal plane; for these gave me the idea at first sight of being strangely similar to the p.
-52 dominant angles of the exterior of the Great Pyramid.
 To determine whether this idea was true or not, I determined to measure all the angles rather carefully."
-"Most happily, too, every part of them which has to enter into the measurement, still exist visibly and tangibly; so that good painstaking modern observation is perfectly able of itself, either to prove or disprove what has just been advanced," i.e., their correspondence to the angle of the foot of the Great Pyramid.---"Life and Work at Great Pyramid," vol. ii, p.
+"Most happily, toc, every part of them which has to enter into the measurement, still exist visibly and tangibly; so that good painstaking modern observation is perfectly able of itself, either to prove or disprove what has just been advanced," i.e., their correspondence to the angle of the foot of the Great Pyramid.-"Life and Work at Great Pyramid," vol. ii, p.
 125, vol. iii, p.
 28.